twpayne/go-doarama/cmd/README.md

 doarama is a command line interface to the [Doarama GPS visualiszation platform](http://www.doarama.com/).

-## How to create a visualisation URL of single activity

-Set your Doarama API credentials and user id:
+# How to set your Doarama API credentials and user id

+You must set your Doarama API credentials before running the `doarama` command.

     $ export DOARAMA_API_KEY="Your Doarama API key"
     $ export DOARAMA_API_NAME="Your Doarama API name"
     $ export DOARAMA_USER_ID="Your Doarama user id"

+## How to create a visualisation URL of single activity

 Upload an activity and set its [activity type id](https://api.doarama.com/api/0.2/activityType):